themains/know_your_ip/docs/source/know_your_ip.rst

 Installation
 -----------------

-The script depends on some libraries.
+The script depends on some system libraries.
 Currently ``traceroute`` uses operating system command ``traceroute`` on Linux and ``tracert`` on Windows.